 The Anchorage Museum collection highlights the environment, people and cultures of the Circumpolar North.
 The collection has grown since the Museum’s founding in 1968 to span over 26,000 objects and over 700,000 photographs and archives.
 The collection serves as a focal point for honoring the stories and legacies of these works for the public and for future generations—connecting people, building relationships and common understanding.

-The growth of the collection is focused on objects and works that help tell the story of the environment, people and cultures of the Circumpolar North, and that will inform conversations and ideas about the North and its future.
+The growth of the collection is focused on material culture and works that help tell the story of the environment, people and cultures of Alaska and the Circumpolar North, and that will inform conversations and ideas about the North and its future.

 ACCESS, STEWARDSHIP + PUBLIC TRUST

-The Anchorage Museum stewards the collection, which is held in the public trust.
-Research and access is encouraged and welcome.
-We are happy to host visitors, researchers, artists, scientists and interested members of the public to view the collection, and to contact us with inquiries and questions.
+The Anchorage Museum stewards the collection, centering focus on access and preservation for the public.
+Research and access are encouraged and welcome.
+We are happy to host visitors, researchers, artists, scientists and interested members of the public to view the collections, and to contact us with inquiries and questions.

 The Anchorage Museum has a rolling, open call for members of the public to participate in the Museum’s Acquisitions Committee.